xc017/xc017.github.io/_pages/about.md

 title: "About"
 ---

-Hi, I’m Xingyu — a data-driven problem solver passionate about using analytics to improve lives.
+Hi, I’m Xingyu, a data-driven problem solver passionate about using analytics to improve lives.
 I hold a finance degree and am currently finishing my Master of Data Science.
-I specialize in uncovering insights using Python, SQL, Tableau, and statistical modeling.
+I specialize in uncovering insights using Python, SQL, Tableau, R, and statistical modeling.

 I’m actively building: